Connect to on-premises data sources from Azure Logic Apps

 You already installed an on-premises data gateway on a local computer.
-This gateway installation must exist before you can create a gateway resource that links to this installation.
+This data gateway installation must exist before you can create a data gateway resource that links to this installation.
 You can install only one data gateway per local computer.

-When you create a gateway resource in Azure, you select a gateway installation to link with your gateway resource and only that gateway resource.
+When you create a data gateway resource in Azure, you select a data gateway installation to link with your gateway resource and only that gateway resource.
 Each gateway resource can link to only one gateway installation.
 You can't select a gateway installation that's already associated with another gateway resource.

 Your logic app resource and gateway resource don't have to exist in the same Azure subscription.
-In triggers and actions where you use the gateway resource, you can select a different Azure subscription that has a gateway resource, but only if that subscription exists in the same Azure AD tenant or directory as your logic app resource.
+In triggers and actions where you use the gateway resource, you can select a different Azure subscription that has a gateway resource, but only if that subscription exists in the same Microsoft Entra tenant or directory as your logic app resource.
 You also have to have administrator permissions on the gateway, which another administrator can set up for you.
 For more information, see Data Gateway: Automation using PowerShell - Part 1 and PowerShell: Data Gateway - Add-DataGatewayClusterUser.

-Currently, you can't share a gateway resource or installation across multiple subscriptions.
+Currently, you can't share a data gateway resource or installation across multiple subscriptions.
 To submit product feedback, see Microsoft Azure Feedback Forum.

 Create Azure gateway resource